Tony Spiro

 Final Verdict

 For most developer teams in 2026, Cosmic is the strongest default choice.
 It has the right balance of developer experience, editor usability, AI tooling, and pricing.
-It's not the cheapest option at scale (seat pricing adds up), so factor those in if they're requirements.
-But for teams that want to focus on building their product, not managing CMS infrastructure, Cosmic removes friction at every step.
+Seat pricing adds up at scale, so factor that in.
+But for teams that want to focus on building their product rather than managing CMS infrastructure, Cosmic removes friction at every step.

 Choose Contentful if you're a large enterprise with complex localization needs and the budget to match.